For the Love of Sci-Fi

-For the Love of Sci-Fi is a fan convention held annually in Manchester, UK that celebrates the science fiction genre in various formats such as films, sci-fi fiction, comics, video games, and sci-fi cosplay which is organised by UK Events company Monopoly Events.
+For the Love of Sci-Fi was a fan convention held annually in Manchester, England that celebrated the science fiction genre in various formats such as films, sci-fi fiction, comics, video games, and sci-fi cosplay which was organised by UK Events company Monopoly Events.

 History and organisation

-For the Love of Sci-Fi has been running since 2015 and was originally titled "For the Love of the Force" when Monopoly Events CEO Andy Kleek saw a gap in the market for a science-fiction themed fan convention, the very first event had a strong focus on the Star Wars franchise, however, for the second event, Kleek wanted to expand into other areas of the genre and changed the event name to For the Love of Sci-Fi.
+For the Love of Sci-Fi ran from 2015 and was originally titled "For the Love of the Force" when Monopoly Events CEO Andy Kleek saw a gap in the market for a science-fiction themed fan convention, the very first event had a strong focus on the Star Wars franchise, however, for the second event, Kleek wanted to expand into other areas of the genre and changed the event name to For the Love of Sci-Fi.
 He liked the idea of a comic convention style event that focussed purely on science-fiction rather than comic books and general pop culture.

 Monopoly Events is a Manchester-based event organization company that specializes in events held in the North West of England and Scotland.
-Along with the For the Love of Sci-Fi event, they are also responsible for organizing Comic Con Liverpool, Comic Con Scotland, For the Love of Wrestling, For the Love of Horror, For the Love of Fantasy, and Comic Con Manchester.
+Along with the For the Love of Sci-Fi event, they are also responsible for organising Comic Con Liverpool, Comic Con Scotland, Comic Con Wales, For the Love of Wrestling, For the Love of Horror, For the Love of Wrestling, Comic Con Manchester, For the Love of MMA, Comic Con Northern Ireland and Comic Con Scotland Aberdeen with new events, Comic Con Northeast, Comic Con Midlands and Comic Con Yorkshire joining the fold in 2023 and plans for further expansion across the UK including into London in 2024.

 The first For the Love of Sci-Fi (For the Love of the Force) event ran over three consecutive days in December 2015 and was extremely well received by the public for a first-time event, with approximately 21,000 visitors across the three-day event.

 The convention consistently includes celebrity guest appearances from various science fiction films, television shows, video games etc. including classic franchises such as Star Wars, Star Trek, Battlestar Galactica, The Punisher, Dredd, Stranger Things, RoboCop, Doctor Who and many others.

+Monopoly Events stated publicly in November 2023 that after their 2023 event they would be putting the For the Love of Sci-Fi event on hold indefinitely in order to "help cope with our major expansion and gruelling schedule of shows".

 Notable events

 The 2018 event was introduced for the first time with an opening night concert, appearing on stage along with numerous bands was Stranger Things star Gaten Matarazzo played alongside his band Work In Progress, while Ray Parker Jr. sang the Ghostbusters Theme alongside sci-fi band Blues Harvest.

-The upcoming 2020 event, due to run from 5th-6th December 2020 saw a huge soar in ticket sales when the events social media platforms announced the appearance of Netflix hit show Stranger Things star Millie Bobby Brown, within hours, tickets to get the actresses autograph had completely sold out.
+The 2020 event, due to run from 5-6 December 2020 saw a huge soar in ticket sales when the events social media platforms announced the appearance of Netflix hit show Stranger Things star Millie Bobby Brown, within hours, tickets to get the actresses autograph had completely sold out.
+The event was eventually cancelled due to the 2020 COVID-19 pandemic.